badgeville/badgeville-ruby/README.markdown

 For more documentation on how the Badgeville RESTful Berlin API works, see [here] (http://rules.badgeville.com/display/doc/2.0+Core+API+Documentation).

 ## Contributors
 David Czarnecki of Major League Gaming wrote the initial gem that inspired this wrapper.
-David's gem and supporting documentation is available here.

 ## Feedback
 Please email your comments to <supraja@badgeville.com>.